spotinst/help/src/docs/spot-pc/tutorials/edit-w365.md

 ## Edit Connection

-After selecting which Connection to edit, the second step allows you to to rename the configuration and change the credentials used for Cloud PC deployment.
+After selecting which Connection to edit, the second step allows you to rename the configuration and change the credentials used for Cloud PC deployment.
 <br><a href="https://docs.spot.io/spot-pc/_media/tutorials-edit-w365-01.png" target="_blank"><img src="/spot-pc/_media/tutorials-edit-w365-01.png" alt="Click to Enlarge" width="500"> </a>

 On the third step, you can re-run the Health Check to confirm the Connection remains healthy.